 The GSEs have made agreements with its mortgage insurers to complete short sales on loans held in house. this "delegated agreement", investor's servicers have authority to complete short sales that meet Fannie and Freddie critieria—without needing approval with the insurance companies.
 That clears a major hurdle: Mortgage insurance has always been an eleventh hour mishaps in short sale negotiations, and this will clear the path to a much smoother transaction for all parties involved.

 For many short sale specialists and home owners who have completed the long and rocky road to a short sale approval in Maine and in any state, the last hurdle after getting a short sale approval has been the dreaded submission to mortgage insurance.
-Almost all mortgages have some sort of mortgage insurance on their loan product.
+Almost all mortgages have some sort of mortgage insurance on their loan product if they don’t, it is recommended for buyers to look at a Company like the bear river mutual insurance company which can offer a seperate insurance.
 The insurance protects the mortgage investor and entity that funded the loan in the event of default, the insurer will pay the majority of the loss on the investors behalf.
 In the short sale process, this means that although the short sale can be approved by the mortgage servicer and investor, like Bank of America and Fannie Mae, there is sometimes one final step to gaining approval and many times the Mortgage insurer has come back to the seller and asked for a contribution to their loss.

 If the short sale is a short enough payoff, and the MI company is taking a major loss by making a payout to the investor, they can request cash from the seller or a promissory note in order for the sale to go through.
 Talk about insult to injury!